OLC-LOC-Bioinformatics/AzureStorage/README.md

 Conda is required to install AzureStorage.
 See the [documentation](http://bioconda.github.io/) or [AzureStorage installation](https://olc-loc-bioinformatics.github.io/AzureStorage/install/) for instructions of getting conda installed on your system

-`conda install -c olcbioinformatics azure-storage`
+`conda install -c olcbioinformatics azure_storage`

 ### Credentials